-The Warranty Standards, instruct the Home Owner as to what may be reasonably expected in terms of the performance of the Home and, specifically, what is considered a "defect" and therefore covered during a particular Warranty period.
-Additionally, Home Owner will find the Warranty Standards helpful in determining what is customary and "normal" in a material or an aspect of Caviness Land construction process.
+The Warranty Standards, instruct the Homeowner as to what may be reasonably expected in terms of the performance of the Home and, specifically, what is considered a "defect" and therefore covered during a particular Warranty period.
+Additionally, Homeowner will find the Warranty Standards helpful in determining what is customary and "normal" in a material or an aspect of Caviness Land construction process.
 Warranty Standards include most systems and components of the Home.
 If any aspect of the Home fails to perform as described in the Warranty Standards within the time period for which that aspect of the Home is expressly covered by this Warranty, Caviness Land (or the relevant trade partner, manufacturer, or material supplier) will resolve the claim pursuant to the warranty as described in this manual, consistent with the terms of the Warranty Standards.
 Where specific standards are not listed, Caviness Land is entitled to take action based on building industry practices customary in the geographic area where your Home was built.

-While the warranties are extended to subsequent owners of the Home, Caviness Land is not responsible for any representation or misrepresentation made by one Home Owner to any subsequent owner of the Home.
-Actions taken by Caviness Land to cure defects hereunder will not extend periods of coverage's under this Warranty.
+While the warranties are extended to subsequent owners of the Home, Caviness Land is not responsible for any representation or misrepresentation made by one Homeowner to any subsequent owner of the Home.
+Actions taken by Caviness Land to cure defects hereunder will not extend periods of coverages under this Warranty.
 "WE", "US", and "OUR" refer to the Builder and "YOU" and "YOUR" refer to the Buyer/Homeowner.
 FOR EASY COMPREHENSION, THE FORMAT IS DESIGNED AS FOLLOWS:

-DEFICIENCY: A brief statement, in simple terms, of problems that may be encountered.
-STANDARD: A warranty standard relating to a specific deficiency.
-The warranty covers only non-compliance with this standard.
-BUILDER CORRECTION: A statement of the corrective action required of the builder to repair the deficiency.
+A brief statement, in simple terms, of problems that may be encountered.
+STANDARD: A warranty standard relating to a specific deficiency The warranty covers only non-compliance with this standard.
+BUILDER CORRECTION: A statement of the corrective action required of the CABINETS This section refers to all of the cabinetry installed in the Home.
+It describes the attributes and occasional problems associated with cabinets and the warranty performance standards that apply to them.
+1. Alignment DEFICIENCY: Misalignment of outer edges of cabinet doors or drawer fronts exceeds 1/8 inch horizontally or vertically in relation to the adjacent doors/drawer fronts.